List of Heroes characters: Sanjog Iyer

 Sanjog Iyer, portrayed by Javin Reid, is an Indian boy whom Chandra Suresh had been observing prior to leaving for New York.
 Chandra's notes described Iyer as having a genetic marker allowing the boy to enter people's dreams, where he acts as a "spirit guide" of sorts.
 He appears in visions that Mohinder Suresh experiences after returning to India with his father's ashes.
 After Mohinder finds Sanjog, he explains to Mohinder that he does not enter the dreams of others, but that they instead come to him.
 Sanjog subsequently appears in several Heroes graphic novels, showing visions of the past to various individuals.
 In an interview with Joe Pokaski and Aron Coleite, they state that Sanjog's character was considered for the storyline involving Molly and her nightmare man, Maury Parkman.
-However, the idea was scrapped for reasons they did not reveal.
+The idea was scrapped for reasons they did not reveal.

 Daniel Linderman

 Daniel Linderman, portrayed by Malcolm McDowell, has the ability to heal the injuries and illnesses of living organisms; this includes healing the "scars" created by mental manipulation, thereby allowing him to restore lost memories and remove implanted thoughts.
 He served in the U.S. Army with Arthur Petrelli, whom he ended up healing from the brink of death, in the Vietnam War under the code name "Austin".
 After the war, Daniel found himself living a nomadic, solitary existence.
 Though he occasionally drowned his sorrows in alcohol, nothing eased the pain of his war memories.
 Then he met Linda Tavara, whom he thought he could trust his secret with, but he ended up killing her in self-defense; Linda's list led him to reunite with Arthur.
 He eventually became a reputed mobster, and founder of Linderman Corporation under the guidance of Adam Monroe.
 He acts as one of the main villains of Genesis before being killed by D. L. Hawkins for threatening his family.
 In the "spirit walk" of Villains, it is revealed that Arthur was the one who ordered Nathan's accident, not Linderman and that Linderman was disturbed by Arthur's treatment of his wife.
-Despite his evil ways, Linderman still possessed a shred of decency inside him and healed the damage done to Angela's mind so she'd know the truth about what Arthur was doing.
+Despite his unsavoury ways, Linderman possessed a shred of decency and healed the damage done to Angela's mind so she'd know the truth about what Arthur was doing.